qption

 • Setup: Use multiple moving averages of varying lengths (e.g., 10, 20, 50, 100, 200) to create a ribbon effect.

-• Lagging Indicator: Moving averages rely on past price data, so they may react slowly to sudden market changes.
+• Moving averages are lagging indicators and may react slowly to sudden market changes.

-• False Signals in Sideways Markets: Moving averages can produce false signals in choppy or ranging markets.
+• They can produce false signals in choppy or ranging markets.